-Winter and Spring Quarter Applications
+Winter and Spring Quarter applications

+UC Davis typically does not accept applications for admission during winter and spring quarters.
 Learn more about filing dates and how you can apply late or for a closed term.

-- The College of Agricultural and Environmental Sciences, College of Biological Sciences and College of Letters and Science do not accept second baccalaureate applicants.
+The College of Agricultural and Environmental Sciences, College of Biological Sciences and College of Letters and Science do not accept second baccalaureate applicants.

 If you plan to apply before earning junior-level status (90 transferable quarter units or 60 transferable semester units) you may apply to the College of Agricultural and Environmental Sciences in non-selective majors (see a list of selective majors).
 The College of Letters and Science, the College of Engineering and the College of Biological Sciences accept applications from junior-level transfers only.

 Students in limited status, also known as non-degree-seeking students, are those whose special achievements qualify them to take certain university courses toward a definite and limited objective.
 Currently, none of our academic colleges will accept limited status applicants.
 As an alternative to applying for limited status admission, you may wish to consider enrolling in our UC Davis Extension Open Campus program.